 What we do

-Cardiology (heart) provides comprehensive services at both St Luke's Hospital (SLH) and Bradford Royal Infirmary (BRI).
-There are six cardiologists (heart specialists) providing the full range of adult cardiac services.
+Cardiology provides comprehensive services at both St Luke’s Hospital and Bradford Royal Infirmary.
+There are a number of cardiologists providing the full range of adult cardiac services.

-The cardiology service deals with a range of adult heart disease (not children) such as chest pain (angina), hypertension (high blood pressure), palpitations and blackouts (irregular heartbeats), shortness of breath, chronic heart problems and infections of heart valves.
+The cardiology service deals with a range of adult heart disease such as chest pain, hypertension, palpitations and blackouts, shortness of breath, chronic heart problems and infections of heart valves.

-General cardiology outpatients clinics are held at St Luke's Hospital with clinic sessions available each day of the week.
+General cardiology outpatient clinics are held at St Luke’s Hospital with clinic sessions available each day of the week.
 The department is able to deal with the full range of adult heart disease.

 There are three rapid access clinics for specific disorders:

-There is also a specialist service for patients with refractory angina (angina that is not able to be treated or helped with medical or surgical treatments) based at St Luke's Hospital and led by Dr Paul Sainsbury.
-This clinic includes access to a specialist nurse, dedicated clinical psychologist and specialist treatments that are not available in most other hospitals, like enhanced external counterpulsation and coronary sinus reducer stent (we are one of only three centres in the country offering this procedure).
+There is also a specialist service for patients with refractory angina.
+This clinic includes access to a specialist nurse, dedicated clinical psychologist and specialist treatments that are not available in most other hospitals, like enhanced external counterpulsation and coronary sinus reducer stent.
+Bradford Teaching Hospitals is one of only three centres in the country offering this procedure.

 GPs are able to directly access a number of investigations to enable them to better manage cardiac disease in the community without the need for hospital referral, where appropriate.

 Consultant-led outreach clinics continue to bring services closer to patients.
 An ambulatory ECG and echocardiography takes place at Addingham GP Surgery while Bradford consultants also support a GP clinic at Westcliffe.
 Plans to extend the Addingham model to other community locations are under development.